HANG0413/AAE6102-Assignment2/README.md

 Optionally, repeat the process if multiple faults are suspected:
 - Recalculate residuals and test statistic after each exclusion
 - Repeat fault detection and removal until no faults are detected

+**Fig.3** and **Fig.4** present the results obtained by applying the weighted RAIM algorithm to the provided "open-sky" data, as shown in the following figures.
+The positioning results in this project are obtained by executing the tracking_pos_RAIM.m script

 <div align="center">
   <figure>